solidi/hl-mods/workspace/redist/readme.txt

 - New Maps
     - Snowcross, an expanded reskin of crossfire
     - Frostfire, a reskin of bounfire by TheSpacePirate
-    - Spectator overviews for all maps
+    - Graphic spectator overviews for all maps
 - New Player Models
     - Snowman
 - Weapon Updates